 1/ Information is translated to MX Name after possible concatenation

 2/ and 3/ Information are translated to MX Address Line as such with the number except 3/CountryCode/LEIC/LEIIdentifier is translated to MX LEI if the LEI has the correct pattern otherwise it is translated to MX AddressLine.

+Note that 3/CountryCode/LEIC/LEIIdentifier is allowed only for 59F.
+For 50F, the LEI is used with 6/ (see MX to MT translation).
+Using 3/CountryCode/LEIC/LEIIdentifier for 50F will generate issue in translation if 50F PartyIdentifier uses a code word defined in MT UHB (CUST, TXID, ..which are translated to Private ID while LEI is translated to OrganisationID.
+Private ID and Translation ID are exclusive)

 If the structure 3/CountryCode/LEIC/LEIIdentifier occurs multiple times (although it is not expected), the last occurrence will be the one translated.